Small Business Innovation Research Program (SBIR)

 The federal agencies participating in this program include: the Departments of Education, Agriculture, Commerce, Defense, Energy, Health and Human Services, Homeland Security, Transportation; the Environmental Protection Agency, the National Aeronautics and Space Administration, and the National Science Foundation.
 The Department of Education administers its SBIR program through its research office, the Institute of Education Sciences, with an annual budget of $13 million.

 For more information on the SBIR program and to view the SBIR Policy Directive, please go to www.sbir.gov.

 Executive Order 13329 on Encouraging Innovation in Manufacturing

 The purpose of Executive Order 13329 is to ensure that Federal agencies assist the private sector in its manufacturing innovation efforts.
 Manufacturing-related R&D encompasses improvements in existing methods or processes, or wholly new processes, machines or systems.
 The executive order states that continued technological innovation is critical to a strong manufacturing sector of the United States economy.
 The executive order recognizes that the commercialization of technologies, products, or services funded through the SBIR and STTR programs play a crucial role in stimulating the U.S. economy.

-To view the ED SBIR Annual Report to SBA on Executive Order 13329 (Encouraging Innovation in Manufacturing), see here.
-[PDF, 73KB]
+To view the most recent ED SBIR Annual Report to SBA on Executive Order 13329 (Encouraging Innovation in Manufacturing), see here.
+[PDF 78K]